opensite-ai/markdown-ai-cite-remove/docs/guides/FAQ.md

 ### Q: Does it allocate memory?

 **A:** Minimal allocations.
 The regex patterns are compiled once and reused.
-Each cleaning operation allocates only for the output string.
+Each removing citations operation allocates only for the output string.

 ### Q: Can it handle large files?